atomicpages/react-accessible-shuttle/README.md

 ### Without Hooks

-> Please read the "How it Works" section before proceeding.
+> **Note:** React 16.8 is a peer dependency of react-accessible-shuttle which means we can use hooks!
+However, if, for some reason, you find yourself stubbing 16.8 APIs so you can use newer stuff without upgrading, then you could possibly make things work :astonished:

 Not on the hooks train yet?
-No worries. `react-accessible-shuttle` depends in React 16.8.0+ so if you have that, then you can use without hooks (i.e. in a `class` component) with ease:
+No worries. `react-accessible-shuttle` depends in React 16.8.0+ so if you have that, then you can use without hooks (i.e. in a `class` component) with a some extra effort :smiley: (although we should really use hooks because they make our live much easier).

+Here are the things that need to be done:

+-   Pass `selected` and `disabled` to state (`useShuttleState` generates these automatically for us)
+-   Override `Shuttle.Controls` and manually construct `setState` calls.
+See [ShuttleControls.tsx](https://github.com/atomicpages/react-accessible-shuttle/blob/master/src/components/Shuttle/ShuttleControls.tsx) for code you can copy and paste or the example below.

+If you're new to state reducing, this might seem mind-bending, but remember that we're using `this.setState` to pass information to a function that _returns_ our modified state.

 ```jsx
 import React from 'react';